 Assuming 1kg of castable resin costs $100, and a 2g average weight of a castable ring, you can print 500 of these rings with 1kg of resin.
 This calculates the average cost at $0.20 per jewelry print.
 However, this doesn’t factor in unused resin, failed prints, post-processing, etc.

 Advantages of owning a jewelry 3D printer

-- Saves money long term: rather than paying a 3D printing service $20+ to print your mold for you, you can print your own wax jewelry molds for just a dollar each.
+- Saves money long term: rather than paying a 3D printing service $20+ to print your mold for you, you can print your own wax jewelry molds for just a dollar each for lost wax casting.